ehmicky/wild-wild-utils/README.md

 `options`: [`Options?`](#options)\
 _Return value_: [`Target`](https://github.com/ehmicky/wild-wild-path#target)

-Remove any property that matches the `query` and returns `true` with the `testFunction()`.
+Remove any property that matches the `query` and that returns `true` with the `testFunction()`.

 ## Target